matthieu-str/Regiopremise/README.md

 You will need a few things to get started:
 - Have an ecoinvent license (obviously)
-- Download the UN COMTRADE database that I already extracted.
-You can download it from [here](https://doi.org/10.5281/zenodo.11583815)
+- Download the UN COMTRADE database that was already extracted.
+Make sure to take the version that was "treated".
+You can download it from [here](https://doi.org/10.5281/zenodo.13146833)
 - Install ```brightway2``` and have a brightway2 project with ecoinvent3.9.1 cut-off

 Note that regioinvent currently only supports the ecoinvent 3.9.1 cut-off version and operates solely on brightway2 (NOT